mfarre/video2dataset/README.md

 ## Downloading YouTube Metadata

-If we want to download a large amount of YouTube videos with video2dataset we can specify some parameters and also extract useful metadata as well.
+If we want to download a large amount of YouTube videos with video2dataset we can specify some parameters - including a proxy to distribute requests - and also extract useful metadata as well.
 For directions on how to do so please see this [example](https://github.com/iejMac/video2dataset/blob/main/examples/yt_metadata.md).

 ## Incremental mode